-David N. Myers is a Professor of Jewish History at UCLA, where he serves as Robert N. Burr Chair of the History Department.
-For ten years, Myers served as Director of the UCLA Center for Jewish Studies.
-An alumnus of Yale College (1982), Myers undertook graduate studies at Tel-Aviv and Harvard Universities before receiving his Ph.D with distinction in 1991 in Jewish history from Columbia University.
+David N. Myers is the Sady and Ludwig Kahn Professor of Jewish History at UCLA as well as the director of the UCLA Luskin Center for History and Policy.
+Myers served as President/CEO of the Center for Jewish History in New York during 2017-18.
+An alumnus of Yale College (1982), Myers undertook graduate studies at Tel-Aviv and Harvard Universities before receiving his Ph.D. with distinction in 1991 in Jewish history from Columbia University.
 He has written widely in the fields of Jewish intellectual and cultural history.
-His books include Re-inventing the Jewish Past (Oxford, 1995), Resisting History: The Crisis of Historicism in German-Jewish Thought (Princeton, 2003), and Between Jew and Arab: The Lost Voice of Simon Rawidowicz (Brandeis, 2008).
-Myers has also edited or co-edited seven books.
-At present, he is engaged in writing a book together with Nomi Stolzenberg on the Satmar Hasidic community of Kiryas Joel, New York.
-He is also at work on a book tentatively titled “Is there a Jewish Nation?: Reflections on the State of Jewish Collectivity” (Indiana University Press), as well as a volume on Jewish history for the Oxford University Press Very Short Introduction series.
-Myers has just edited with Alexander Kaye The Faith of Fallen Jews: Yosef Hayim Yerushalmi and the Writing of Jewish History (Hanover, NH: University Press of New England, 2014).
+His books include Re-inventing the Jewish Past (Oxford, 1995), Resisting History: The Crisis of Historicism in German-Jewish Thought (Princeton, 2003), Between Jew and Arab: The Lost Voice of Simon Rawidowicz (Brandeis, 2008), Jewish History: A Very Short Introduction (Oxford, 2017), and The Stakes of Jewish History: On the Use and Abuse of Jewish History for Life (Yale, 2018).
+Myers has also edited or co-edited nine books, including most recently The Eternal Dissident: Rabbi Leonard I. Beerman and the Radical Imperative to Think and Act (California, 2018).
+At present, he is completing a monograph, with Nomi Stolzenberg, on the Satmar Hasidic community of Kiryas Joel, New York.